Dekr0/8086-sim/README.md

 to see what instructions can be simulated.
 - The emulator does not behaves exactly like a physical CPU in terms of decoding and executing instructions.
 Read [here](url)
+- The source code for TUI was badly written.
+I implemented it as I learn about how to make TUI application with ANSI escape sequence.
+    - It definitely needs to be rewrote in a more declare manner with a set of pre-defined render procedures, or common TUI libraries like `ncursor`, `Notcurses`, or `bubbletea`.

 ## Usage